dwyl/flutter-navigation-menu-demo/README.md

 `AppBar` and `ListView`,
-with many `ListTile` children, each one pertaining to the different page the user can navigate into.
+with many `ListTile` children, each one pertaining to the different page the person can navigate into.

 The `AppBar` is similar to the one found in the `_HomePageState` class.